evanlindsey/Unity-WebGL-SignalR/README.md

 ## Plugin

-The files needed adding the Plugin to a Unity3D project are located at:
+The files needed for adding the Plugin to a Unity3D project are located at:

 [Unity/Assets/Plugins/SignalR](./Unity/Assets/Plugins/SignalR)